IsaHu-dev/Film-Memory-Quiz-Night/README.md

  - The Memory Quiz Night is a recreational quiz game where people can test how much they remember about popular movies.
 It's a great way to enjoy some friendly competition while testing your knowledge and memory on new and old films.
 Whether you're at home, in a pub, or at a special venue, the quiz is designed to bring people of all ages together to laugh, talk about favourite films, and have a great time.
 With trivia questions and memorable movie moments, it's perfect for families, couples and social events!

- - The web app works across all platforms, including your mobile device, laptop, and desktop.

 ## Features

 - The Film Memory Quiz Night is designed with a clean and intuitive interface using HTML, CSS, and JavaScript, making it easy for users of all ages to engage.
 The interface presents questions and answers clearly, with easy-to-use buttons for selecting answers and navigating through the quiz.